Skip to main content Skip to main navigation Skip to footer content

 • A current resume

-• Deadline: Priority consideration will be given to completed applications, including transcripts, Health Program Recommendation Forms, and resumes, received by February 1.
-Final Admissions decisions will be made by end of April.
+Priority consideration will be given to completed applications, including transcripts, Health Program Recommendation Forms, and resumes, received by February 1st.

-• Eligible for ENG 092 or higher and Module 5 in Preparation for College Math (Algebra I level) or higher
+• Eligibility for Module 5 in Preparation for College Math (College Algebra I level) or higher

 • Cumulative 2.0 GPA or higher